Support Children and Young People's Health and Safety.

 Common errors to avoid in your coursework

-• Misconception: 'Child development is the same for all children.'
-Correction: Development is unique to each child and influenced by genetics, environment, and experiences.
-While there are typical milestones, children develop at different rates and in different ways.
+- Misconception: 'Child development happens at the same rate for all children.'
+Correction: Development is unique to each child and can be influenced by genetics, environment, and experiences.
+Practitioners must avoid comparing children and instead focus on individual progress.

 Frequently Asked Questions